dell-research-harvard/clippings/README.md

 - sample_data : Contains sample data
-    -newscaptions_dup
+    -  newscaptions_dup

 - datasets
-    -data_loaders.py : Contains the pytorch datasets, dataloaders and miners neccesary for training
+    - data_loaders.py : Contains the pytorch datasets, dataloaders and miners neccesary for training

 - models
     - encoders.py: Contains a class defining an MLP which was a part of the experiments instead of mean-pooling (deprecated later, but the training script retains functionality)